 I’ve walked away from those meetings feeling infinitely worse than when I walked into them.

-This is really what marketing is about.
+This is really what being an internet marketer is about.
 In the Click Traffic and Conversion Tracking phases, we’re moving numbers on a screen.
 It’s easy to look at Optimization as a numbers game.
 You go into the office and make the numbers go up or down every month.
 It can be exciting to watch them jump.
 But, that doesn’t mean the company we are marketing is making more money.

 eCommerce may be dealing with pure revenue, but every business makes a different amount on each product.
 Perhaps they are just the distributor on some products and the manufacturer on others.
 On lead generation, perhaps the call was long because it takes that long to understand what the person is calling about.
 Some clients may just be too cheap for the service.
 Or, maybe they need B2C when the client only handles B2B.

-This is the beginning of true marketing, when we, the marketers, must sacrifice numbers on the screen.
+This is the beginning of being a true internet marketer, when we, the marketers, must sacrifice numbers on the screen.
 We may actually need to stop targeting a keyword or distribution channel because they are not driving customers at a profit.

 My WrightIMC teammates are used to hearing me say that search does not create search.
 When we’re trying to get in front of queries, this means we understand that the interest that caused the users to perform their searches were generated by other mediums.
 Web content pieces, banner ads, radio, podcasts, TV, print, and so on are what really drove those searches.
 They all complement each other and should be intertwined.